 Although these vehicles feel vintage to us, they are the everyday vehicles for Cubans.
 The reason classic cars continue to be in Cuba is due to former communist leader Fidel Castro and the ban placed on foreign vehicle imports.

-Cuba is slowly updating their economy.
+Cuba is slowly updating their economy (but there is still a black market economy in Cuba).
 So you will find that they are very low in resources.
 We wished we could have seen more coverage on this on social media.
-So besides the classic diesel fueled cars, here are other things to expect when you travel to Cuba:
+So besides the classic diesel-fueled cars, here are other things to expect when you travel to Cuba:

 1. Stray Animals